WASHFOLD HOME PAGE ——WASHFOLD AREA MAPS PAGE —— WASHFOLD DRAWINGS PAGE

 WF25 in Area 8, Stephenson Ground Scale

-Washfold at Stephenson Ground Scale on a feeder beck to River LIckle.
+Washfold at Stephenson Ground Scale on a feeder beck to the River Lickle.
 The fold is located at SD 23859 94412 at an altitude of 350m above sea level.
 It is recorded in the National Park Heritage Environment Record as 33183 and is recorded as ctsgc08 in the Duddon Valley Local History Group survey, Ring Cairns to Reservoirs (R2R) survey in 2009.
 It is in Westmorland and Furness, previously South Lakes.
 Its condition is good and the certainty that it is a washfold is good.

 Constructed from glacial stones.
 There are large vertical slabs – shards – forming parts of the walls

-Chamber 1- 10.0×6.5m; chamber 2- 10.0×9.5m; chamber3- 6.5×4.0m; Pool- 2.0×2.0m
+Dimensions: chamber 1- 10.0×6.5m; chamber 2- 10.0×9.5m; chamber3- 6.5×4.0m; pool- 2.0×2.0m

 Wall heights: a 1.3m; b 1.2; c 1.4m; d 1.6m